 We used to joke about the "Garrett County Line" in Maryland.
 The temperature might drop ten degrees between Cumberland and Garrett County.
 Snow would suddenly appear!
-Anyone looking at the USDA climate zone map can see the break between zones 6a (Cumberland) and 5b (most of Garrett County).
+Anyone looking at the USDA climate zone map for Maryland can see the break between zones 6a (Cumberland) and 5b (most of Garrett County).
 This area of Maryland has a climate more like that of New Hampshire or Vermont!

 The back side of Wisp, with all the on-slope housing, was new since our first days.
 We welcomed it as it almost doubled the extent of the slopes.
 Since this time even more terrain has been developed.

 As usual we had après ski gatherings.
 L-R are John Smith, Pat Tengel, Charlie & Sara Huggins.
 It was a small group for the weekend.

 As of this writing (2018), John is the mover and shaker for the PVS mid-week ski band that visits local resorts throughout the winter.

 We had recruited Jim's colleague and friend Harry Lins to join PVS as an applicant member.
 He hadn't skied in many years and was somewhat interested in starting skiing again.
 It didn't happen, but we did enjoy this weekend together.

 It's all very fine to travel hither and yon to ski, but we really miss going to Wisp.
 It wasn't necessarily the skiing that was so fine, although it wasn't bad for the Mid-Atlantic, but the friends and the experiences.